The bishops of the Church of Ireland at the General Synod in Galway

 In Galway City, the Church of Ireland population grew from 260 to 1,383, in Navan, Co Meath, from 111 to 541, and in Kildare Town from 32 to 177, virtually five-fold increase.

 In Newbridge, Co Kildare, it was from 91 to 402.

 Remarkably, the only town showing a decline was Bandon, Co Cork, where – in a saying that reflected past differences and tension – it was once said “even the pigs are Protestant.”

 The Church of Ireland population of Dublin city and county, and the neighbouring counties of Wicklow, Meath and Kildare, increased from 40,428 in 1991 to 53,642 in 2006 (37 per cent).
-This is below the overall figure of 46 per cent, but it means – if this trend is continued in an analysis of the 2011 figures– about half the Church of Ireland population in the Republic probably lives in two dioceses: Dublin and Glendalough, and Meath and Kildare.
+This is below the overall figure of 46 per cent, but it means – if we had in the remaining parts – about half the Church of Ireland population in the Republic lives in two dioceses: Dublin and Glendalough, and Meath and Kildare.

 We have fewer farmers and fewer urban working class members of the Church of Ireland.
 Almost half fit into the social statisticians’ category of “professional, managerial, technical” – typical Irish Times readers, if you like.